 “When I graduated and moved away to go to college, it was exciting.
 At Christmas I went back to visit my foster parents and it was like coming home.”—John, former Foster Care youth

-Foster Care provides in-home care to emotionally and/or behaviorally disturbed children who cannot live with their birth parents.
-The Foster Care program also licenses, trains, monitors, and supports foster families who provide care.
+The Foster Care program at Volunteers of America licenses, trains, monitors, and supports foster families who provide care.
 Our foster homes are located in the Twin Cities metropolitan area, within a 60-mile radius of our program office in New Hope, MN.

 Office: 9220 Bass Lake Rd, Suite 305, New Hope, MN 55428